 Microsoft Office used to be the default office suite for businesses.
 But these days, more businesses are moving to cloud based options like Google Drive to save time and money.

-The Google Drive based office suite G Suite.
-With it, you can create documents, spreadsheets and presentations.
+With the Google Drive based office suite G Suite you can create documents, spreadsheets and presentations.
 You also get customized business email addresses, shared calendars and online conferencing.

 Cloud-based office suites cost less